A full year —

 We don't use lab numbers to control your symptoms — that's not how HRT works.
 But after a year of treatment, there's something useful we can look at.

 Estradiol levels can tell us whether your body is absorbing and utilizing your treatment the way it should be.
-Not to hit a target number, but to make sure your treatment is actually doing what we intend — protecting your heart, your bones, and your brain the way the evidence says it should.
+Not to hit a target number, but to make sure your treatment is actually doing what we intend — protecting your heart, your bones, and the rest of you the way the evidence says it should.

 It's not a requirement.
 But if you haven't had labs recently and you'd like a clearer picture of where you stand, it's worth considering.
 Everything you need to order labs is in the Member Hub.